BI-Beacon/server/docs/api.rst

 Getting a dynamic IP by connecting a device to the network is one thing, DHCP is common enough today that it can be generally relied upon, however, what then?
-If you want to communicate to the (local) device not connected to the (local) network, you would need it's dynamic IP address.
+If you want to communicate to a (local) device connected to the (local) network, you would need it's dynamic IP address.

 At home, you could just login to your router (at least if your tech